-South Central Correctional Facility visitor Shantel Lopez was arrested by the Clifton Police Department and charged with introduction of contraband into a penal facility (11 grams of marijuana.)
+West Tennessee State Penitentiary visitor Courtney Hopkins was arrested by the TDOC Office of Investigations and Compliance and charged with introduction of contraband into a penal facility and felony possession.

 November, 2012 (no arrests)